ahocevar/ahocevar.github.io/_posts/2014-07-10-proj4js-2-2-x-with-ol3.markdown

 });
 ```

-After the update, you have to change that to the following:
+When updating, you have to replace it with the following:

 ```js
 var projection = ol.proj.get('EPSG:21781');
 projection.setExtent([485869.5728, 76443.1884, 837076.5648, 299941.7864]);
 ```

-For those who want to use custom tranform functions, OpenLayes 3 has a new [ol.proj.addCoordinateTranforms()](http://ol3js.org/en/master/apidoc/ol.proj.html#addCoordinateTransforms) function.
-The usage is shown in the [wms-custom-proj](https://github.com/openlayers/ol3/blob/master/examples/wms-custom-proj.js#L30-L42) example.
+For those who want to use custom tranform functions, OpenLayes 3 has a new [ol.proj.addCoordinateTransforms()](http://ol3js.org/en/master/apidoc/ol.proj.html#addCoordinateTransforms) function.
+The usage is shown in the [wms-custom-proj](https://github.com/openlayers/ol3/blob/v3.0.0-gamma.2/examples/wms-custom-proj.js#L30-L42) example.